KTH/devops-course/contributions/feedback/shahoud-peremr/README.md

 ## Title

-Feedback on AI Anomaly Detection for log monitoring
+Feedback on Database visualisation with Sampler

 ## Names and KTH ID